macsencasaus/jetapi/README.md

 ```
 http://localhost:8080/api?reg=g-xlea
 ```
-This will return information from both sites including images and prior flights!
+This will return information from both sites including images and prior flights for the aircraft with the registration `g-xlea`!

 ## More
 Works best with commercial airliners.
 GA aircraft may cause JSON encoding errors due to the variability in FlightRadar's page.
 Registrations not found also return JSON encoding errors.